 In 1999 the Land Rover was displayed at the Delta Hotel in St. John’s as part of the Canada Conference celebrations.
 This was a three-day celebration of Newfoundland and Labrador’s 50 years as a Canadian province, and Canada’s entry into a new millennium, which included Canada’s business leaders, academics, politicians and artists, and the general public.

 In 2000 the National Association of Antique Automobile Clubs of Canada planned a Coast-to-Coast tour that ended in St. John’s on August 18th.
 Premier Brian Tobin met the tour group at Paddy’s Pond overpass when they arrived.
 The Premier, driving the 1958 Land Rover, led the group of approximately 200 antique vehicles to the Confederation Building, again adding a little to the history of the vehicle.

 In 2002 the Land Rover was displayed at the Mile One Stadium during the Cruise-in for Charities car show that was hosted by the three Canadian Tire Stores and The Telegram.
 This was the largest indoor car show to be held in this province and the public responded with over 12,000 people in attendance.
 The show raised $48,250 for local charities, the Salvation Army and the School Lunch Association.

-The year 2005 is the 25th Anniversary of the NACCC and the Land Rover is currently undergoing further restoration, which will include mechanical work, new tires, new upholstery and a fresh paint job.
-It is anticipated the restoration will be completed in time for our 25th Anniversary car show “Classic Wheels for Easter Seals” which will take place at the Glacier in Mount Pearl on May 14th and 15th.
+2005 was the 25th Anniversary of the NACCC and the Land Rover is currently undergoing further restoration, which will include mechanical work, new tires, new upholstery and a fresh paint job.
+The restoration was completed in time for our 25th Anniversary car show “Classic Wheels for Easter Seals” which will took place at the Glacier in Mount Pearl on May 14th and 15th.